 The registration link will be available in December the Winter term.

 To facilitate your arrival, we will have a kiosk at the Ottawa international airport from August 24 to September 4, from 9am to 10:30pm.
 We will give you directions to the main campus or your place of accommodation and answer your questions.
 We will also provide you with useful information for the next steps for your new student life.

 Register for the Airport Welcome Service

-* Please note that this service is only offered to students arriving for the Fall term.
+*Please note that this service in only offered to students arriving for the Fall 2018 term.

 Register for your mandatory faculty information session.

 If you are a graduate student, you will receive, or have already received, separate instructions from your academic unit.

 The Student Academic Success Service (SASS) also offers orientation sessions, where you’ll be able to get information about SASS services and meet mentors.